html5rocks/updates.html5rocks.com.new/_posts/2015-03-04-push-notifications-on-the-open-web.md

 The following code subscribes the user for push messaging:

+{% highlight javascript %}
 function subscribe() {
   // Disable the button so it can't be changed while
   // we process the permission request
   var pushButton = document.querySelector('.js-push-button');
   pushButton.disabled = true;

   navigator.serviceWorker.ready.then(function(serviceWorkerRegistration) {
     serviceWorkerRegistration.pushManager.subscribe()
       .then(function(subscription) {
         // The subscription was successful
         isPushEnabled = true;
       pushButton.textContent = 'Disable Push Messages';
         pushButton.disabled = false;

         // TODO: Send the subscription.subscriptionId and
         // subscription.endpoint to your server
         // and save it to send a push message at a later date
         // sendSubscriptionToServer is defined in subscription-controller.js
         // (This is so sendSubscriptionToServer can be imported in the
         // service-worker.js file)
         return sendSubscriptionToServer(subscription);
       })
       .catch(function(e) {
         if (Notification.permission === 'denied') {
           // The user denied the notification permission which
           // means we failed to subscribe and the user will need
           // to manually change the notification permission to
           // subscribe to push messages
           console.warn('Permission for Notifications was denied');
           pushButton.disabled = true;
         } else {
           // A problem occurred with the subscription; common reasons
           // include network errors, and lacking gcm_sender_id and/or
           // gcm_user_visible_only in the manifest.
           console.error('Unable to subscribe to push.', e);
           pushButton.disabled = false;
           pushButton.textContent = 'Enable Push Messages';
         }
       });
   });
 }
+{% endhighlight %}

 At this point your web app is ready to receive a push message, although nothing will happen until we add a push event listener to our service worker file.